Quasi-alternating surgeries: Formal L-space surgeries

 \end{prop}

-\begin{proof} A formal L-space is the boundary of a negative-definite manifold with $H_1=0$.
-If $K(r)$ bounds a negative definite manifold with $H_1=0$, then $K(\lceil r \rceil)$ also bounds such a manifold.
-The work of Greene implies that we then have the following bound \cite{Greene2015genusbounds}.
+\begin{proof} Like the double branched cover of a quasi-alternating link, a formal L-space is the boundary of a negative-definite manifold with $H_1=0$.
+If $Y_0$ and $Y_1$ are a pair of 3-manifolds appearing in a surgery triad for $Y$ as in the definition of a formal L-space, then it can be verified that one of the surgery cobordisms from $Y_0$ or $Y_1$ to $Y$ will be negative definite (see \cite[Section~2.2]{Lidman2017}, for example).
+This allows one to build a negative-definite manifold inductively via 2-handle attachments to $B^4$.
+However, if $K(r)$ bounds a negative definite manifold with $H_1=0$, then $K(\lceil r \rceil)$ also bounds such a manifold, since there is a negative-definite 2-handle cobordism from $K(r)$ to $K(\lceil r \rceil)$ \cite[Lemma~2.6]{Owens_Strle12}.
+The work of Greene \cite{Greene2015genusbounds} implies that we then have the bound

-This can be rearranged to obtain a lower bound for $\lceil r \rceil$ which is then converted to a lower bound for $r$ using the fact that $r>\lceil r \rceil-1$. \end{proof}